Welcome to the Max Planck Institute

 At the MPIDR, researchers from all over the world investigate demographic change, aging, fertility, biological demography and other issues at the forefront of population research.
-The Institute is headed by its founding director James W. Vaupel.
+The Institute is headed by its directors James W. Vaupel and Mikko Myrskylä.

 The MPIDR is part of the Max Planck Society, the internationally renowned German research society.

 On December 17, MPIDR-researcher Tomasz F. Wrycza has successfully defended his PhD at the University of Rostock.
 His doctoral work provides the mathematical foundations for an approach to aging that is still new. more